herzogdemeuron/BIMlight/README.md

 - To update, pull the latest changes from this repository into
   `C:\HdM-DT\RhinoToolbarExtensions\BIMlight`.

-### Behaviour changes
+## Behaviour

-- **User text values are stored verbatim.** Earlier versions silently converted values to Title Case and replaced underscores with spaces on write.
-Existing values are not rewritten.
+- **User text values are stored verbatim.** No reformatting is applied on write.
-- **Layer names are exported exactly as they are in Rhino.** Nothing is reformatted, and layer names are never interpreted as numbers, so `01` stays `01`.
-Other user text that looks like a number is still read as one so it can be summed, but values with a leading zero (`007`) keep their spelling.
+- **Layer names are exported exactly as they are in Rhino** and are never interpreted as numbers, so `01` stays `01`.
+Other user text that looks like a number is read as one so it can be summed, but values with a leading zero (`007`) keep their spelling.
 - **Export can run a quality check.** Before exporting, BIMlight offers to recalculate areas and volumes and compare them against the stored values.
 Objects whose values differ are selected so you can inspect them, and you can always export anyway.
 Controlled by the `Ask QC before export` setting (`Yes` by default).
-- **Blocks can be included.** Block instances are treated as regular objects for visualisation, export and PowerBI.
+- **Blocks can be included.** Block instances are treated as regular objects for visualisation, export and Power BI.
 Controlled by the `Include blocks` setting (`No` by default).
 Area and volume calculations always skip blocks, because those values cannot be derived from a block instance.
-- **Skipped objects are reported.** Selecting objects that a command cannot handle no longer fails silently; BIMlight says how many were skipped and why.
+- **Skipped objects are reported.** Selecting objects that a command cannot handle does not fail silently; BIMlight says how many were skipped and why.

 ## Structure